Orbital Welding Machine Engineered for Versatility

 It depends on the sizes of the pipes you are welding.
 One ring can mount up to 3 different pipe sizes.

-Can the welding system weld both Carbon Steel and DSS?
+Can the orbital welding machine weld both Carbon Steel and DSS?

-Yes, both materials are able to be welded by AdaptArc’s welding system.
-Welding on high alloy pipes can also be achieved, performing quickly and with 100% acceptance.
+Yes, both materials are able to be welded by the AdaptArc’s orbital welding machine.
+Welding on high alloy pipes can also be achieved, performed quickly and with 100% acceptance.

-What is the smallest pipe diameter and wall thickness recommended?
+What is the smallest pipe or tube diameter and wall thickness recommended?

 The smallest size track that the head can use is the one for 6″ pipe.
 All welding system track, including the 6″ size can be mounted on pipe two sizes smaller.
 That makes 2″ the smallest pipe size for the system.
 The limitation on how small the wall thickness can be is the pipe needs to be stiff enough to tighten the track enough to securely hold the welding head without distorting the pipe.